mariomaric/EncodeForYouTube/README.md

 ## MISCELLANEOUS

-This script is based on various sources from Internet, mostly from:
+This script is based on various sources from the Internet, mostly from:

 - [EncodeforYouTube FFmpeg wiki page] [6]
 - [FFmpeg documentation] [7]